brevzin/cpp_proposals/2210_string_split/string-split.md

 Is this good enough?

 It's better, but there's some downsides with this.
 First, the above fares pretty badly with input iterators - since we've already consumed the whole range before even providing it to the user.
 If they touch the range in any way, it's undefined behavior.
-The narrowest possible contrast?
+The narrowest possible contract?

 We can fix that: